akvankorlaar/blog-articles/published/NeuralNetworkBlogPart1.md

-# Deep Learning introduction part 1: Input data and neural network architecture
+# Deep Learning input data and neural network architecture

+This is part 1 of a blog series on deep learning.
-This blog series is intended as an introduction into deep learning, with an emphasis on the theory and the math that drives this technology.
-For this blog series I will be using Python 3 and Pandas.
+This series is intended as an introduction into deep learning, with an emphasis on the theory and the math that drives this technology.
+For this blog series we will be using Python 3 and Pandas.
 Also, some familiarity with linear algebra (vectors, matrices) will help.
 This first part will be about preprocessing example data, and outlines how a basic architecture of a feedforward neural network could look like.
 I hope you enjoy this series!